 - You can rent property in Turkey from a real estate agent, a specialized renting agency, directly from the owner, or online listings.

-- Although the rent depends upon the location and size of the property, you can expect an average of 1000TL for a 1BHK apartment to 3000TL for a 3BHK apartment flat.
+- Although the rent depends upon the location and size of the property, you can expect an average of $250 for a 1BHK apartment flat to $400 for a 3BHK apartment flat.
 Remember this depends on the location of the property and of course, the size.

-- For buying a property in Turkey, you will need your Foreign Identity number which can be obtained from the Turkish National Police (TNP) free of charge.
+- For buying a property in Turkey, you will need your Foreign Identity Number (FIN) which can be obtained from the Turkish National Police (TNP) free of charge.

-- Although the prize of property you buy is entirely up to you, foreign property buyers are eligible for residency, and those spending more than 1,868,825TL and planning to keep them for at least 3 years are eligible for citizenship.
+- Although the prize of property you buy is entirely up to you, foreign property buyers are eligible for residency, and those spending more than $500,000.00 (five hundred thousand dollars) and planning to keep them for at least three years are eligible for Turkish citizenship.

 The next most important thing on a foreign immigrant’s mind after the shelter is healthcare.
 Here too Turkey takes the cake for having one of the most affordable and high-quality healthcare systems.
 After moving to Turkey, in case you are not already registered with the SGK (governing authority of the Turkish social security system) by your employer, you will need to get yourself registered with the Turkish healthcare system.
 As always, there are some facts you should know regarding this, before relocating.

 - As an ex-pat, you have to have residency in Turkey for at least a year to be eligible for public healthcare.